Acidic foods can slowly wear down the hard surface of your teeth, called enamel.

 1. Citrus and Beyond: Unveiling the Culprits of Acid Erosion

-Citrus fruits like oranges, lemons, and grapefruits are well-known for their high acid content, which can soften and wear away enamel.
+Citrus fruits, such as oranges, lemons, and grapefruits, are bad for your teeth when eaten often because their acid can slowly wear away the enamel.

 2. Sneaky Sources of Säure: When Healthy Foods Turn Acidic